 Since this #ThrowbackThursday follow-up falls on Thanksgiving Day, I should talk about something I’m always thankful for, both as a man and as a woman: I am thankful for having a steady job.
-Yes, I mentioned it in passing in yesterday’s post, and I know not everyone, for one reason or another, is in my position, but I am thankful for the privilege to utilize my work skills (such as they are) at a place of employment 8 hours a day, 5 days a week.
+Yes, I mentioned it in passing in yesterday’s post, and I know not everyone, for one reason or another, shares the same work situation as I But I am thankful for the privilege to utilize my work skills (such as they are) at a place of employment 8 hours a day, 5 days a week.

 As I mentioned back in August, my current place of employment is the reason I now live and work in Madison.
 Before that, I spent 12 years living and working in Green Bay, the last 8 of those working at a… let’s just say it was with a Fortune 500 company in a much-maligned industry (and an industry that everyone will need in their lifetime).
 Until that last year with them, during which I took on a much more challenging position, I had felt a sense of pride working there.
 That last year, however, I felt overwhelmed trying to master (without too much success) the new duties, new work atmosphere (it was a move to a different department), a more stringent set of goals, and a much more demanding supervisor (boy, was she a battleaxe).